uoysip/augcart/README.md

 ## Tests

 Includes robust test harnesses to ensure proper storage of data, handling of command edge-cases, user creation/deletion, addition/removal of items, and much more.

+## License

+This project is released under the MIT license, see the LICENSE file for details.